cappe987/capmon/README.md

 ```

 ## Example: combining arguments
-The example below listens to only `tcpdump` and `trafgen` commands, will listen
+The example below displays only `tcpdump` and `trafgen` commands, will listen
 to ALL capability checks, will do a summary at the end based on the names
-(which will only be tcpdump and trafgen), and will only listen if the
+(which will only be tcpdump and trafgen), and will only display if the
 capability being checked is also `CAP_NET_RAW` or `CAP_NET_ADMIN`.
 So it has to
 belong to either of the names AND be one of those two capabilities.
 ```